FukutoTojido/TryZCustomOverlay/README.md

 #### **[Mune](https://github.com/truongthinh295)** - He did the API thing, really appreciated!!
 #### **[Gr33ntii](https://github.com/gr33ntii)** - Cleanup my code and also optimize leaderboard.
 Very kul guy!!
 #### **[Kuroni](https://github.com/kuroni)** - He helped me with the Hit Error Meter thing.
 Also this man is really good at osu!.
 One of the best VN No Mod Players \o/
+## I WILL NOT PROVIDE ANY SUPPORT FOR CHANGING THE POSITION, SIZE AND ANYTHING RELATED TO THE ELEMENTS INSIDE THE OVERLAY.
+IF YOU WANT TO CHANGE ANYTHING, DO IT YOURSELF.
 ## How to use?
 - Install **[gosumemory](https://github.com/l3lackShark/gosumemory)** on your computer.
 - Download and Extract TryZCustomOverlay.zip into a folder named TryZCustomOverlay.